Thickness monitoring through materials

-One of the many challenges that inspectors face is monitoring at TMLs that are difficult to access.
-This includes TMLs that are underneath insulation, coatings and composite repairs.
-In these cases, the overlying material has to be removed to take a thickness measurement using conventional monitoring methods, which can be costly, inefficient and risk personnel safety.
+Pipework and vessels on assets such as a refinery often have a protective coating or layer of insulation material.
+One of the many challenges that inspectors face is taking measurements from locations that are underneath material.
+In these cases, the overlying material has to be removed to take a thickness measurement using conventional monitoring methods, this can be costly, inefficient and risk personnel safety.

-Monitoring underneath composite repairs
+Through composite repairs

 Applying composite repairs to a damaged area of a vessel or pipe means that the area underneath becomes inaccessible for subsequent inspection.
 The area underneath may be degrading, however there would be no way to assess the condition, without removing the repair.